-(1) Except as otherwise provided in these rules, the powers and duties of the Local Contract Review Board under the Public Contracting Code must be exercised and performed by the City Council.

-(2) Unless expressly limited by the Local Contract Review Board or these Rules, all powers and duties given or assigned to contract agencies by the Public Contracting Code may be exercised or performed by the City Manager or the City Manager's designee, including the authority to enter into emergency contracts pursuant to ORS 279B.080.

-(3) All public contracts estimated to cost \$10,000.00 or more in a calendar year must be approved by the City Council.
-All public contracts estimated to cost less than \$9,999.99 in a calendar year may be entered into by the City Manager or designee without Council approval.
-However, emergency contracts may be entered into by either the Council or the City manager or designee pursuant to paragraph G of these Rules, regardless of dollar limits, subject to ORS 294.455.
+- (1) Except as otherwise provided in these rules, the powers and duties of the Local Contract Review Board under the Public Contracting Code must be exercised and performed by the City Council. - (2) Unless expressly limited by the Local Contract Review Board or these Rules, all powers and duties given or assigned to contract agencies by the Public Contracting Code may be exercised or performed by the City Manager or the City Manager's designee, including the authority to enter into emergency contracts pursuant to ORS 279B.080. - (3) All contracts for capital expenditures estimated to cost more than \$50,000 in a calendar year must be approved by City Council.
+All public contracts for capital expenditures estimated to cost \$50,000 or less in a calendar year may be entered into by the city manager or designee without Council approval.
+All public contracts for non-capital expenditures estimated to cost more than \$30,000 in a calendar year must be approved by City Council.
+All public contracts for non-capital expenditures estimated to cost \$30,000 or less in a calendar year may be entered into by the City Manager or designee without Council approval. - (4) The authority delegated to the City Manager under Subsection (3) of this Section shall not include intergovernmental agreements authorized by ORS Chapter 190 or agreements for loans or grants from state or federal agencies, financial institutions or otherwise; provided however, that nothing herein shall preclude the City Manager or his delegate from applying for such grants or loans.